gabrosh/ape/README.md

 `dotnet test ApeTest/ApeTest.fsproj`

 You can get a single Ape executable file accompanied by the basic configuration files and the help file by publishing the Ape project in Visual Studio, with Deployment mode "Self-contained", and File publish options "Produce single file" and "Trim unused code".
+With .NET SDK 10.0, File publish option "Enable ReadyToRun compilation" works too.

 The same can be achieved from the command line for win-x64 binary:

-`dotnet publish -r win-x64 --sc true -p:PublishSingleFile=true -p:PublishTrimmed=true Ape/Ape.fsproj`
+`dotnet publish -r win-x64 --sc true -p:PublishSingleFile=true -p:PublishTrimmed=true -p:PublishReadyToRun=true Ape/Ape.fsproj`

 For linux-x64 binary:

-`dotnet publish -r linux-x64 --sc true -p:PublishSingleFile=true -p:PublishTrimmed=true Ape/Ape.fsproj`
+`dotnet publish -r linux-x64 --sc true -p:PublishSingleFile=true -p:PublishTrimmed=true -p:PublishReadyToRun=true Ape/Ape.fsproj`

 For the best experience on Windows, Ape should be run in Windows Terminal.